HIS MAJESTY'S LORD-LIEUTENANT OF BUCKINGHAMSHIRE

 Full style (introduction) and Written address

-The Countess Howe, Her Majesty’s Lord-Lieutenant of Buckinghamshire
+The Countess Howe, His Majesty’s Lord-Lieutenant of Buckinghamshire

 Dear Lord-Lieutenant or Dear Lady Howe